ambujtewari/stats306-winter2021/final/README.md

 # Please read these instructions carefully

-- Exam should be turned in via canvas file uploads by April 28 (canvas will accept submissions until 3 am EST on April 29).
+- Exam should be turned in via canvas file uploads by April 28 (canvas will accept submissions until 3 am EDT on April 29).
 - Late submissions will **NOT** be accepted (unless there is a documented emergency or other major disruption beyond your control).
 - You are allowed to use specific websites listed below, your own course notes, and a running R interpreter.
 - _If you use any website(s) not specifically listed as allowed, you MUST list it in your exam._